Umuzi-org/tech-department/content/projects/kotlin/project-8/loading-displaying-images/_index.md

 }
 ```

 - Run the app.
 Depending on the speed of your network connection, you might briefly see the loading image as Glide downloads and displays the property image.
-But you won't see the broken-image icon yet, even if you turn off your network—you fix that in the last part of the codelab.
+But you won't see the broken-image icon yet, even if you turn off your network—you fix that in the last part of the projects.

 #### Task: Display a grid of images with a RecyclerView